Stop Calling Yourself Lazy. Your Brain Might Just Be in a Loop.

 4. Use Safety Cues

-Calm your nervous system: Breathe deeply.
-Eat brain foods (e.g., fruits, nuts).
+Breathe deeply.
+Eat brain-supportive foods (e.g., fruits, nuts).
 Sip water.
 Softly say, “I’m okay.
 I’m safe.”
-These strategies activate the parasympathetic nervous system—your body’s natural calming system.
+Use the restroom (yes, seriously).
+Each of these strategies activates the parasympathetic nervous system, which is your body’s natural calming system.

 5. Start Small, Let It Snowball

 Do an easy task first.
 Then another.
 Motivation often follows movement.
-Let the momentum build—and rest when it pauses.
-The snowball will roll again.
+Let the momentum build, but be sure to rest when it pauses.
+Rest assured, the snowball will roll again.

-According to rehabilitation neuropsychologists (who help stroke survivors and others reintegrate into daily life), breaking these “loops” isn’t about willpower.
-It’s about strategy—retraining your brain through repetition and support (Whyte & Hart, 2003).
+According to rehabilitation neuropsychologists (these people help stroke survivors and others reintegrate into daily life), breaking these “loops” isn’t about willpower.
+It’s about strategy, retraining your brain through repetition and support (Whyte & Hart, 2003).

-Your brain isn’t the enemy—it’s been protecting you the best way it knows how.
+Your brain isn’t the enemy; rather, it’s been protecting you the best way it knows how to!
 Now, it’s time to teach it new ways to respond.

-You’re not lazy.
-You’re likely overwhelmed, burnt out, or stuck in a neurological loop.
+Remember, you’re not lazy.
+You’re likely just overwhelmed, burnt out, or stuck in a neurological loop.

 Feeling Stuck?
 It Doesn’t Have to Stay That Way.